 ANSWER: Defendants admit the allegations in Paragraph 107 that Twitter provided certain of its financial information to Defendants.
-Defendants lack knowledge or information sufficient to form a belief as to the remainder of the
+Defendants lack knowledge or information sufficient to form a belief as to the remainder of the allegations in Paragraph 107.

 VII.
 Defendants materially breach their obligations to work toward closing and refrain from unreasonable withholding of consent to operational changes